 As I mentioned above, fast-dried marijuana is much harsher to smoke than cannabis that has been properly cured.
 It can cause discomfort and a lot of coughing and throat burning when smoked.
 The reason for this is leftover minerals and sugars that are inside of the bud.
 Curing allows beneficial enzymes and bacteria to consume and break down excess minerals and sugars that are produced when chlorophyll decomposes.
 The absence of these minerals and sugars gives your buds a clean, fresh smoke that is not harsh or painful.

-Finally, proper curing allows you to store your buds for long periods of time.
+Finally, proper curing allows you to store your bud for long periods of time.
 It is a big disappointment when you go through the process of growing and drying large quantities of weed, only to have it become ruined by mold or decomposition while in storage.
-Well dried and cured weed can be stored for up to two years without significant damage to the cannabinoids or terpenes.
+Well dried and cured weed can be stored for up to two years without significant damage or degradation to the cannabinoids or terpenes.

 Step One: Harvest